bashizip/bashizip/README.md

 ### Hi there 👋

-#### I'm a Full-Stack Java and Android Developer working in Kinshasa, DR Congo.
+#### I'm a Full-Stack Java and Android Developer working in Kinshasa and Remotely.

 ##### NOW